droberts-ada/css-profiling-blog-post/post.md

 ## Simplification

-Armed with some evidence and a theory, the consummate scientist has no choice but to attempt to prove themselves wrong.
-To falsify their hypothesis.
+Armed with some evidence and a theory, the consummate scientist has no choice but to attempt to prove themselves wrong, to falsify their hypothesis.
 So I set out to construct a perfect scenario to test whether gradients are really that bad for performance.
 No React, no complicated board state, just a big grid full of colored squares and a little bit of profiling.

 This is what I came up with: the [CSS Gradient Test](https://droberts-ada.github.io/css-gradient-test/) ([source code](https://github.com/droberts-ada/css-gradient-test)).
 Load it and be amazed: on my 2015 MacBook the gradient version takes whole seconds to re-render, while the solid version (using the exact same code) is practically instant.